Terradue/scombi-do/test-workflows/raster/README.md

 # Raster

-This CWL workflow takes a local STAC catalog to produce an RGB composite describe as a local STAC catalog
+This CWL workflow takes a local STAC catalog to produce an RGB composite described as a local STAC catalog.

+It relies on the common band names for selecting the bands for the RGB composite channels.

 ## Inputs